kmadathil/sanskrit_parser/README.md

 * Taddhita forms  - forwards and backwards

 #### Current Status
-To be done.
+Bootstrapped using a lexical lookup module built from
+1. inriaxmlwrapper + Prof. Gerard Huet's forms database
+1. the sanskrit_data project, suitably wrapped

+(Either or both of these can be enabled at runtime)

-However, we have a usable solution with inriaxmlwrapper + Prof. Gerard Huet's forms database to act as queriable form database.
-That gives us the bare minimum we need from Level 1, so Level 2 can work.
+That gives us the minimum we need from Level 1, so Level 2 can work.
+As the generator sub-project matures, that will take over the role of this Level

 ### Level 2